 Advisor: Layla Oesper

-Enthusiasm for working on biologically relevant problems is encouraged, but previous biology experience is NOT required for this project.
-Experience working with large datasets will be useful, but not required.
-Other courses that could be useful for this project include algorithms, linear algebra, AI, data mining, and computational biology.
+Previous biology experience is NOT required for this project.
+Other courses that could be useful for this project include algorithms, and computational biology.

-Below are a few papers about existing work in disease gene prioritization.
+Below are a few papers about existing work related to the BWT in DNA sequence aligners.
 These are only intended to provide you a minimal start for your literature search - they are certainly not the only nor necessarily the best sources for ideas.
 You will be finding and reading many additional papers!